-We all know that feeling when we’re trying to impress our best friend by bringing a selected bottle of wine to his or hers birthday party.
+We all know that feeling when we’re trying to impress our best friend by bringing a selected bottle of wine to his or her birthday party.
 First of all, you should be clear on whether your friend even likes wine, and is not perhaps a devoted beer or spirits lover.
-Once you have that out of the way, you’re ready to pop into the nearest well-stocked wine shop, and pick a bottle that will knock your friends off their feet.
+Once you have that out of the way, you’re ready to pop into the nearest well-stocked wine shop and pick a bottle that will knock your friends off their feet.

 1. Don’t let a tight budget keep you from bringing good wine.